Artananda/StepOut/parts/help.md

 BIC: PESOBEB1

 If you have questions do not hesitate to contact me at [artanidos@gmail.com](mailto:artanidos@gmail.com).
 I will be happy to help you.
+And I will also appreciate some feedback from you.
+Sometime a "thank you" or "awesome work" is more worth than money.